 Certification of Rents and Basis (KHRC form); and

-currently dated Certificates of Good Standing issued by the Kansas Secretary of State for the ownership entity and the general partner or managing member entity that are within sixty days of submittal to KHRC.
+currently dated Certificates of Good Standing issued by the Kansas Secretary of State for the ownership entity and the general partner or managing member entity that are within sixty days of submittal to KHRC;

+documentation the ownership entity informed the local public housing authority and HCV administrator(s) (Section 8) of the acceptance of their referrals;

 a Contractor’s Cost Certification is required if an Identity of Interest exists with a Principal and General Contractor.

 BINs are only assigned to separate buildings, including an apartment building, a single-family dwelling, a townhouse, a duplex or a condominium.